 People who have been diagnosed with depression, for example, are at an increased risk of developing heart disease, diabetes and chronic bronchitis.
 A person with schizophrenia is at a greater risk of becoming obese and developing diabetes and osteoporosis.

 This Course examines why mental health disorders can be associated with both the onset and maintenance of chronic physical conditions.

-Enhance understanding of the reciprocal relationship between mental health disorders and chronic physical illness.
+- What is the reciprocal relationship between mental health disorders and chronic physical illness?

 - How to provide holistic physical and mental health care

 It is widely known that a person who has been diagnosed with a chronic disease is at a greater risk of developing a mental health disorder, such as depression or anxiety disorder.
 What is perhaps less well known is the reverse, that is, that mental health disorders can be associated with both the onset and maintenance of a chronic physical condition.